How to Print a Collagraph plate | Printmaking at Home

 For any first test prints make sure to have some pieces of paper handy that aren’t pricey - computer paper or some scrap cartridge.
 While it may not print well, it is great for testing out inks/pressure before using your nicer papers.

-Have some thin paper like Newsprint available.
-This will be used over the top of your printing paper, and will bear the brunt of the pressure you apply.
+Optional - have some thin paper like Newsprint available.
+This can be used over the top of your thinner, more delicate, printing paper, to bear the brunt of the pressure you apply.

 You need to keep your plate steady while you print from it.
 Any movement of the plate while you are pressing down may result in blurry prints.
 Once you get used to printing, you'll find you can keep it steady with just your hands, but if you feel it's a bit unstable at first you can create a non-slip surface by using a silicone mat or similar.
 I've used a silicone baking mat in the past.